About Alone: A Love Story

 ABOUT THE PODCAST

 Alone: A Love Story is an award-winning memoir by Michelle Parise, named by The Atlantic as one of the 50 Best Podcasts of 2017.
-In each episode, Michelle tackles, with raw honesty, personal subjects often labelled as shameful and taboo by our society, delving into the deepest, darkest aspects of her divorce and her new life as a single mother with candour and humour.
-Millions of listeners around the world connect with her relatable, intimate storytelling that speaks to the loneliness, grief, hope and resilience we all experience.
+In each episode, with candour and humour, Michelle delves into the deepest, darkest aspects of her divorce and her new life as a part-time parent, part-time partier.
+Millions of listeners around the world have connected with her relatable, intimate storytelling that speaks to the loneliness, grief, hope and resilience we all experience.

 A writer and award-winning producer, Michelle Parise is the writer, narrator and co-producer of Alone: A Love Story, a book she began writing in January 2013 and adapted into a podcast for CBC in 2017.
 She's worked for CBC Radio and Television for over two decades.